McGeerDev/pongo/README.md

 # pongo
-Pong game in the terminal written in Golan
+Pong game in the terminal written in Golang